 For most people considering moving to Delhi, the idea of having domestic staff is very appealing.
-The very thought of no longer having to make beds, cook, dust, wash dishes and do laundry sounds like heaven.
-For those with children, if one adds to all these things the possibility of hiring reliable nannies and securing affordable childcare, it becomes irresistible.
+The very thought of no longer having to make beds, cook, dust, wash dishes and do laundry may sound like heaven.
+For those with children, if one adds the possibility of hiring reliable nannies and securing affordable childcare, it becomes irresistible.
 This extra domestic help also allows expats to have more time to take up new hobbies or enjoy leisure activities.

 From the moment of arrival in Delhi, expats will be given advice on hiring and finding household staff.
 Unemployed workers may come to an expat's door with dog-eared letters of recommendation from long-departed, but still well-loved, families in their past.
 The estate agent, moving and relocation company, telephone engineer and more or less everyone an expat meets will all “know just the perfect girl”.
 It is a confusing start to a new country and an element of culture shock.

 Tips for finding and managing domestic staff in Delhi

 Before hiring, do full reference checks

 Regard anyone simply coming to the door with the same due caution that one would in any major city.
 This includes doing full reference checks.
 Going door-to-door is the hardest way to find a job and often a last-ditch effort for those who have found the doors of the community closed against them for prior behaviour.

 Furthermore, many of the letters handed over will not represent the entire story of their time with the family.
-Some will be forgeries so do not take these references at face value.
+Some may be forgeries, so do not take these references at face value.
 Always contact the former employer for a full and candid reference.
 There are also several domestic staff training and placement agencies in Delhi that one can go through to hire a maid.

 Research the market norms

 Managing household staff

 Be clear about duties and expectations – consider creating a contract complete with salary, benefits, time off, duties etc. Set objectives and expectations, and monitor their ability to do as required.
 Create personnel files on all staff members including photo, full name, residential address and mobile number.